 If sitting isn’t your thing, the Big Creek Greenway beckons you.
 Home to blue heron, deer, ducks and Canada geese, this 12-foot-wide, 8-mile-long concrete path goes through the woods along Big Creek.
 It’s great for bike riding or just walking.

 “The restaurants and shops here are mostly locally owned,” Thrillist wrote.
 “If you’re hungry, grab a bite from Never Enough Thyme (a cafe with soups and salads), Coalition Food and Beverage (modern comfort food), or Restaurant Holmes.
 Head to Valor Coffee for a caffeine fix and Crave Pie Studio for a sweet treat.”

-“Duluth offers critically acclaimed restaurants, apartments and townhomes within walking distance of downtown and a Town Green for its nearly 30,000 residents to gather with family and friends,” the AJC’s Tyler Wilkens wrote earlier this month.
+“Duluth offers critically acclaimed restaurants, apartments and townhomes within walking distance of downtown and a Town Green for its nearly 30,000 residents to gather with family and friends,” the AJC’s Tyler Wilkens wrote in 2021.

 In addition to its parks, Duluth is known for its food.
 There are great places like O4W Pizza, micro food hall Sweet Octopus, Crave Pie Studio, and the market Provisions on Main.
 But it’s the Korean food that will bring you back.

 “Duluth also boasts a large Korean community with plenty of Korean-owned restaurants to support like Breakers BBQ, Dan Moo Ji which serves twists on Korean classics, and Thank U Chicken,” Thrillist wrote.

 According to the latest census numbers, Smyrna is the fastest growing city in Cobb County.